 Cash flows from operations are primarily affected by production volumes and commodity prices, net of the effects of settlements of our derivatives.
 Our cash flows from operations also are impacted by changes in working capital.
 We generally maintain low cash and cash equivalent balances because we use available funds to fund our development activities or reduce our bank debt.
 Short-term liquidity needs are satisfied by borrowings under our revolving credit facility.
-We generally use derivatives to economically hedge a significant, but varying portion of our anticipated future oil production for the next 12 to 36 months.
 Any payments due to counterparties under our derivative contracts are funded by proceeds received from the sale of our production.
 Production receipts, however, lag payments to the counterparties.
 Any interim cash needs are funded by cash from operations or borrowings under the revolving credit facility.
-As of December 31, 2013, we had entered into derivative agreements covering 4.0 million barrels for 2014 and 2.9 million barrels for 2015, with average floor prices of \$90.43 and \$89.02, respectively.
+As of December 31, 2014, we had entered into derivative agreements covering 4.0 million barrels for 2015 and 0.9 million barrels for 2016, with average floor prices of \$89.43 and \$90.00, respectively.
 For additional information on the impact of changing prices on our financial position, see "Item 7A.
 Quantitative and Qualitative Disclosures about Market Risk."

-Our cash flows for the years ended December 31, 2013, 2012 and 2011 are presented below:
+Our cash flows for the years ended December 31, 2014, 2013 and 2012 are presented below:

-Year Ended December 31, 2013 2012 2 2011 (in thousands) Net cash provided by operating activities \$ 222,774 \$ 198,527 \$ 85,150 Net cash used in investing activities (358,536) (532,172) (300,868) Net cash provided by financing activities 128,061 340,754 69,887 Net change in cash \$ (7,701) \$ 7,109 \$ (145,831)
+Year Ended December 31, 2014 2013 2012 (in thousands) Net Cash Provided by Operating Activities \$ 274,257 \$ 222,774 \$ 198,527 Net Cash Used in Investing Activities (477,040) (358,536) (532,172) Net Cash Provided by Financing Activities 206,433 128,061 340,754 Net Change in Cash \$ 3,650 \$ (7,701) \$ 7,109